 Unfortunately due to the winter weather this year our gardens may be needing some serious TLC.
 Somehow surviving all of the frost and snow we have endured, your lawn, plants, flowers and garden features will need some preparation to ensure they are ready for spring.

 We suggest that to begin, you clean all of your paths, paving areas, patios, steps or decking with a pressure washer or with chemical cleaner to remove all dirt and mould that may have take residence over the winter.
 This will give you a clean base on which to continue the rest of your garden clean up.
 A way to be proactive against this problem is to use materials that do not rot.
-For example Elegrodeck & RecoDeck do not rot and require little to no maintenance, a quick wipe if dirty but no staining or jet washing is needed.
+For example Elegrodeck & RecoDeck rot and require little to no maintenance, a quick wipe if dirty but no staining or jet washing is needed.

 Be sure to also wash any cloches, frames or greenhouses inside and out you may have with soapy water to remove dirt build up and allow every bit of light to pass through the glass or plastic.
 If you need a new cloche or frame check out Harrod Horticultural and for a greenhouse look at Waltons.